-It has always been a struggle for the two countries to find openings for dialogues, and the Kartarpur Corridor, if it comes to fruition. would likely be one of the greatest measures taken to bring some semblance of peace and civility in the relations between these two nations.
-In this respect, the Kartarpur Corridor may seem to take its place alongside Indo-Pak Bus Diplomacy, the Samjhauta Express, and various so-called "confidence-building measures."
+is not merely a step in the right direction.
+The critical significance of such a gesture cannot be overestimated, but the reasons for this are more complex than is commonly imagined.
+It has always been a struggle for the two countries to find openings for dialogues, and the Kartarpur Corridor, if it comes to fruition, would likely be one of the greatest measures taken to bring some semblance of peace and civility in the relations between these two nations.
+In this respect, the Kartarpur Corridor may seem to take its place alongside Indo-Pak Bus Diplomacy, the Samihauta Express, and various so-called "confidence-building measures."

-To gauge the vital importance of this

-Indian troops at Dera Baba Nanak, on east side of the River Ravi ....

-came to the awareness that Nanak was a divine being.
+To gauge the vital importance of this proposed measure, it is best to begin with a brief narrative of the place of Kartarpur in Guru Nanak's life and the onerous burdens that, centuries later, partition placed particularly on Sikhs of the Punjab.
+The extensive travels of Nanak, an itinerant preacher, over a period of nearly three decades ceased when he settled down at a place on the Ravi north of Lahore.
+Here, as elsewhere, so the tradition says, Nanak first met with opposition from a wealthy landlord, Karoria, who after some mishaps came to the awareness that Nanak was a divine being.
 Karoria offered to build a village for Nanak and his disciples and it is at Nanak's urging that this village became known as Kartarpur, after the word 'Kartar' meaning the creator.
 The township flourished as Nanak acquired an ever greater following and it is here that, eighteen years later, he passed away in September 1539.
+The

-The Gurdwara Darbar Sahib Kartarpur that stands there presently is said to have been built at the site where Guru Nanak breathed his last.
+Gurdwara Darbar Sahib Kartarpur that stands there presently is said to have been built at the site where Guru Nanak breathed his last.